U.S. Department of Energy Office of Energy Efficiency and Renewable Energy

 The GSC therefore invites student to develop cutting-edge geothermal communications tools that marry accurate, technical information with a graphical visualization.
 These visualizations, often referred to as infographics, are put to use in various media outlets by the federal government, private companies, institutions and individuals to convey ideas and messages.
 Infographics provide the opportunity to distill large quantities of data and information to facilitate insight, comprehend relationships and patterns, and understand complex messages with a minimum of words.

 Visit the NGSC proposal requirements page to learn more about the competition and application process.
-A kick-off teleconference will also be held on Friday, March 25, 2014 to answer questions from prospective student teams.

 - Feb.
 21: Application opens